- Consolidated Notes

 The breakdown of revenues by region is based on the location of the company recording the revenues.

-Other operating income in the amount of TEUR 115 (previous year: TEUR 91) mainly consisted of payments in kind for staff catering, revenues from the sale of IT hardware and non-periodic income.
+Other operating income of TEUR 133 (previous year: TEUR 115) mainly includes compensation in kind from employee meals, revenue from the sale of IT hardware and income relating to other periods.